freedomofpress/securedrop-docs/docs/admin/installation/troubleshoot_ossec.rst

 store results in ``Verify return code: 0 (ok)`` because their certificate is valid and signed by one of the roots in the default store.
-This indicates that can be successfully used to securely relay email in the default configuration of the *Monitor Server*.
+This indicates that can be successfully used to securely relay email in the default configuration of the Monitor Server.

 If your SMTP relay server does not successfully verify, you should use the return code and its text description to help you diagnose the cause.